mchorse/blockbuster/README.md

 After that, Blockbuster mod should be installed and will appear in Minecraft's mods menu.
 If Blockbuster didn't appear in the mods menu, then something went wrong.

-## FAQ

-**Q: Model block is invisible when I hold it in the hand.
-How to fix it?
-(1.12.2)**
-A: Looks like you're using Optifine D1 or below.
-Update Optifine to D2 or higher.

 ## Features

 Blockbuster mod provides you with lots of features to create outstanding machinimas/roleplay series: